-You should pay the maximum attention to the feature set applied to every single Shopify plan, because you don’t want to pick a plan that won’t suit your business needs.
+You should pay maximum attention to the feature set applied to every single Shopify plan, because you don’t want to pick a plan that won’t suit your business needs.
 The main differences are:

 - 1. Reporting.
-The professional reporting feature is only available in Shopify plans starting from $79/month.
+The professional reporting feature is only available in Shopify plans starting from $92/month.
 At the same time, advanced reporting tools (ones that allow the creation of custom reports) are provided only with the Advanced and Shopify Plus plans.

 - 3. Staff accounts.
 Different Shopify plans allow you to add a different number of accounts for your staff (content manager, admin, etc.).
 For example, with the Basic Shopify plan you can add only two staff member accounts to the store.
-If you go with “Advanced”, you’ll get the right to create 15 accounts.
+If you go with “Advanced”, you’ll get the ability to create 15 accounts.

 Shopify Plus plan includes all the main features, but provides even more functionality designed for the bigger companies that have more functional requirements and need more streamlined business processes.
 Some of these features are:

 It is worth noting that you are not obliged to pay the Shopify subscription fee every month.
 A yearly subscription is available and it saves you about 10%.
 But if you decide to subscribe to a two-year plan you’ll save up to 20%.

 Shopify Tutorial: What Can’t You Sell On Shopify?

 When we say “selling online” in our Shopify guide, everyone imagines online stores selling something like toys, food, apparel, any kind of home appliances, and so on.
 But in fact, Shopify allows far more types of goods to be sold through the platform.
 Besides physical products, here’s the list of products you can sell on Shopify?